apache/shardingsphere/document/current/content/quick-start/sharding-jdbc-quick-start.en.md

 </dependency>
 ```

+Note: Please change the ${latest.release.version} to the actual version.

 ## 2. Configure sharding rule configuration

 Sharding-JDBC support 4 types for sharding rule configuration, they are `Java`, `YAML`, `Spring namespace` and `Spring boot starter`.
 Developers can choose any one for best suitable situation.
 More details please reference [Configuration Manual](/en/manual/sharding-jdbc/configuration/).